vados-cosmonic/jco/examples/components/node-svcworker-fetch-event/README.md

 ## Run the Demo

-To be able to use our transpiled component, we'll need to write [a litte `demo.js` script](./demo.js) that NodeJS can execute.
+To be able to use our transpiled component, we'll need to write [a litte `demo.html` web page](./demo.html) which uses a [Service Worker][mdn-svcworker] to intercept requests.

 To run the demo: